tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 The `django-registration-redux` package provides different registration backends that you can use, depending on your needs.
 For example, you may want a two-step process where the user is sent a confirmation email and a verification link.
 Here we will just be using the simple one-step registration process where a user sets up their account by entering in a username, email, and password -- and from there is automatically logged in.

 ## Functionality and URL mapping {#section-redux-urls}
 The Django Registration Redux package provides the machinery for numerous functions.
 In the `registration.backends.simple.urls`, it provides key mappings, as shown in the table below.
-For each URL, prepend `/accounts/`.
+For each URL, start with `/accounts/`.
 For example, for the Login URL, your resultant URL will be `/accounts/login/`.

 | **Activity**             | **URL**                           | **Mapping Name**            |
 |--------------------------|-----------------------------------|-----------------------------|